22 Things to Know Before Moving to Colorado Springs

 I currently live on the Northeast side of town.
 In the Springtime, I can drive to Fountain and see plants starting to bloom.
 However, when I go home, the temperature will drop 10 to 15 degrees, and the vegetation in my neighborhood is still dormant.
 Being in the middle of seasonal changes and experiencing them at different times throughout the day, based on which side of town you're visiting, is surreal.

 As you study neighborhoods in Colorado Springs, notice how different they are from each other.
 The diversity among neighborhood experiences is vast.
 This dynamic means that it may take additional research to choose a part of town that you like the best.
-Experienced real estate agents in the area can offer the best insights into each community.
+Experienced real estate agents can offer the best insights into each community.

-It's Extremely Dry Here
+Number ThreeIt's Extremely Dry Here

-The air is clean and crisp in Colorado.
-I'll never forget the first time I flew into town and the doors of the airport opened.
-When I walked outside, the temperature was the same outside as inside the airport.
+colorado springs dry climate arialThe air is clean and crisp in Colorado.
+I'll never forget the first time I flew into town and the airport doors opened.
+The temperature was the same when I walked outside the airport.

-Water is Complicated
+Number FourWater is Complicated

-If you're planning to buy a house on acreage in Colorado Springs, you should read this article by Casey Fortune.
+How Do Colorado Water Rights Affect Real Estate?If you plan to buy a house on acreage in Colorado Springs, you should read this article by Casey Fortune.
 He breaks down the different issues these properties face, especially when building a new home with a water well.
 New rules are established every year, making it more complex and more expensive to have land with a well on it.

 Water rights are an evolving issue here.
 Be sure you know what areas to avoid and what areas are safe.

-The Snow is Not Bad
+Number FiveThe Snow is Not Bad

-When I first told my friends that I was moving to Colorado Springs in 2014, their first response was, "How are you going to handle the snow?".
-I had prepared myself to take two or three months off of work to be snowed in.
+colorado springs driving in snowWhen I told my friends I was moving to Colorado Springs in 2014, their first response was, "How are you going to handle the snow?".
+I had prepared to take two or three months off of work to be snowed in.
 Fast forward many years later, and I have yet to be snowed in for more than one day at a time.

 The weather in the Rocky Mountains front range is much less harsh than directly in the mountains.
 This dynamic is one reason why the vast majority of Colorado residents live on the front range.
 The snow in Colorado Springs only affects the area while it's coming down.
 It rarely snows for an entire day here.